flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.md

 This is actually the original Master System's [sound chip]({{< ref "master-system#audio" >}}) and it's embedded in the VDP.
 It runs at the speed of the Z80.

-Notice the 'Pulse 3' channel remains unused, this is because the game uses a mode for the noise channel that reserves the third pulse channel for modulation {{< cite "audio-sonic" >}}, a function was featured on the Master System as well.
+Notice the 'Pulse 3' channel remains unused.
+This is because the game uses a mode for the noise channel that reserves the third pulse channel for modulation {{< cite "audio-sonic" >}}, a function which was featured on the Master System as well.
 {{% /inner_markdown %}}

 {{< /tab >}}